 Winner of both First Prize and the Audience Prize at the London Handel Singing Competition, Nathan Vale was born in Stourbridge and a Choral Scholar at Wells Cathedral before attending London’s Royal College of Music, where he studied with Ryland Davies in the Benjamin Britten International Opera School as one of the first recipients of the Peter Pears Scholarship.
 He was also awarded an Independent Opera Vocal Scholarship to the National Opera Studio, where he was further supported by Christopher Ball, the Elmley Foundation, English National Opera, the Nicholas John Trust and The Seary Trust.
-He continues his studies with David Pollard.

 Winner of the 2005 AESS English Song Competition, Nathan Vale’s recital engagements have included appearances at the Wigmore Hall, the Three Choirs Festival and a recital with Julius Drake as part of the Temple Recital series.
 With Paul Plummer, he has recorded Love’s Voice (Songs by FInzi, Gurney, Ireland and Venables) for SOMM CD.